 How Does The Medical Credentialing Process Work?

-The physician credentialing process is a time-consuming admin task that requires training and experience to ensure that all the requirements are in proper order and available for review.
-And for many organizations in the medical industry, that means allocating admin staff to stay on top of this vital business practice.
+The physician credentialing process is a time-consuming administrative task that requires training and experience to ensure all requirements are in proper order and available for review.
+For many organizations in the medical industry, this means allocating administrative staff to stay on top of this vital business practice.

 Credentialing Prerequisites